21 Lessons for the 21st century — Yuval Noah Harari

 If we truly want to succeed in the 21st century we need to go further than coping with change.
 We need to learn to thrive because of change.

-And to do that we need to build all seven skills of Inner Leadership:
+And to do that we need to build the seven skills of Inner Leadership:

-- Learn to make clearer sense of a changing world (by spotting when we are making mistaken assumptions and by calling on our intuition)
+2. Learn to make clearer sense of a changing world (by learning to call on our intuition and by spotting when we are making mistaken assumptions)

-- Learn to find more opportunities in any situation (there are ten potential types)
+3. Learn to find more opportunities in any situation (there are ten possible types, perhaps with more than one opportunity for each)

-- Get comfortable choosing between these options (even when we have little or no information or can’t predict how things are going to turn out)
+4. Get comfortable choosing our best path between these options (even when we have little or no information or can’t predict how things are going to turn out)

-- Use our Purpose and Values to give ourselves long term stability and direction (plus short term adaptability and enthusiasm)
+5. Use our Purpose and Values to provide not only long term stability and direction but also short term adaptability and enthusiasm

-- Learn how to inspire ourselves and the people around us to long to do what needs to be done
+6. Learn to inspire ourselves and other people so that we long to do what needs to be done

-- Understand and manage the emotional transitions that will inevitably accompany any change, (so that we build and maintain momentum)
+7. Understand and manage the emotional transitions that inevitably accompany change, (so that we maintain and build our momentum as we go forward)

 Yuval Noah Harari says that emotional intelligence and a flexible mindset are “the essential keys to the 21st century“.
-He is right.
+We agree.
 But they are only the first step.

-By strengthening your abilities at all seven skills or competencies of Inner Leadership you will give yourself the best chance of not only surviving the 21st century but actually thriving because of the changes that are coming: because you will know how to use that change to become a stronger and more valuable version of your very best self.
+By strengthening your abilities at all seven of the skills or competencies of Inner Leadership you will give yourself the best chance of not only surviving the 21st century but learning to thrive because of the changes that are coming.
+Because no matter what changes happen, you will know how to use them to become a stronger and more valuable version of the person you most want to become.

-Inner Leadership is a framework and tools for building inspiration during times of change.
+The Churning, Inner Leadership is a framework and a set of tools for building inspiration in a time of change.

 You can sign up to daily posts here.